“I really learned how to be involved and take care of myself.”

 Michael says the reason this approach helped him learn was that he received so much personalized, one-on-one attention.
 “When I got diagnosed, I went to the doctor, I got my prescriptions, I took them religiously, and I didn’t feel better, so I gave up,” he shared.
 “There wasn’t enough time there to really understand it was serious.”

-With Dignity Health’s Home Recovery Care, “You aren’t just going to go home, they’re coming out to monitor you and make sure you know what you’re doing.
+With Recovery Care at Home, “You aren’t just going to go home, they’re coming out to monitor you and make sure you know what you’re doing.
 That’s what I needed.”

 A happy ending all around

-Not only did he recover from his illness and get back to his normal routine, but he also reconnected with former co-workers at Mercy Gilbert from a time when he had worked there in the past.
+Not only did he recover from his illness and get back to his normal routine, but he also reconnected with former co-workers at the hospital from a time when he had worked there in the past.
 “All the people that were there that were like my family, all came to see me [when I was sick], and I ended up getting re-hired,” he shared.

 Now back working at his old job and in better health, Michael says, “Whoever thought of this, behind the scenes there’s a lot of work put into it.
 If I were ever to be in that situation again, I would definitely do it again without hesitation.”